Star Trek: Klingon Academy: The Academy

 Just as the Academy term ends, Chancellor Lorak dies.
-Gorkon, at this time Chief of Staff and the legitimate successor to the position of Chancellor, is blocked from ascension by Melkor, who gathers a large fleet, proclaims himself Emperor of the Klingon people, and plunges the Empire into the most devastating civil war in Klingon history.
-Gorkon's pacifist leanings are well-known, and General Chang, believing a war with the Federation to be inevitable, refuses to back him despite their past friendship.
-Chang recruits allies of his own to become a small but formidable third faction in the civil war, including Academy instructor Thok Mak (as his Theater Operations Controller).
-As the greatest and most trusted student of the recent term (and, later on, the finest one ever taught by the General), Torlek is also recruited by Chang to be a senior field captain.
+Gorkon, at this time Lorak's Chief of Staff and the legitimate successor to the position of Chancellor, is blocked from ascension by Melkor, who gathers a large fleet and plunges the Empire into civil war.
+Gorkon's pacifist leanings towards the Federation are well-known, and General Chang, believing a war with the Federation to be inevitable, refuses to back him despite their past friendship.
+Chang recruits allies of his own to become a small but formidable third faction in the civil war, including Thok Mak (as his Theater Operations Controller).
+Torlek, in full agreement with Chang, is recruited to serve as one of his commanders.

-Beyond graduation

-Torlek performs his duties in the field as exceptionally as he did in his training missions.
-Starting with the eventful escort of key resource ships to Chang's initial base of operations, he becomes a vital part of Chang's war effort when he almost single-handedly disrupts Melkor's initial offensive against Qo'noS from the Usurper's flank.

-Melkor's treachery and cowardice expose themselves further, as his undercover agents blow up a captured starbase deep in his territory and kill thousands - just to prevent a direct assault on the heart of the House of G'Iogh, and as he assigns the heaviest warships in his immediate strike fleet to protect himself as he flees in his flagship from Chang's bluff pursuit (which tactically keeps them away from the fleeing starbase refugees).